In Australia they love kangaroo, so we gave it a try and we agree. Kangaroo steak is amazing! Serve with oven roasted veggies and potatoes.

 View the original recipe via:

 Season with freshly ground pepper and salt.
-Finely chop the rosemary needles and also add them to the carrot and parsnip mix.
+Finely chop the rosemary and also add them to the carrot and parsnip mix.
 Now place both oven dishes into the oven and bake them for about 15 to 20 minutes, depending on the size of the potatoes and veggies.

 Meanwhile, peel the red onion and cut it into cubes and set it aside.
 The vinaigrette (dressing) is very easy to make.
-All you need to do is mix the olive oil, lemon juice and Italian herbs together using the whisk.
-SEASON with some salt and pepper.
+All you need to do is mix the olive oil, lemon juice and italian herbs together using the whisk.
+Season with some salt and pepper.

 Since kangaroo steak cooks in a different way than regular beef steaks it's important to feel the meat to check if it's done or not.
 Before cooking the kangaroo steaks, make sure they are patted dry with a clean kitchen towel.